viur-framework/html5/README.md

 # ViUR html5

-**WARNING: THIS IS AN UNSTABLE PYTHON3 / PYODIDE PORT, WORK IN PROGRESS!**
+**html5** is a DOM-abstraction layer and API that is used to create client-side Web-Apps running in the browser and written in Python.

-**html5** is a framework and abstraction layer for writing HTML5 web-apps using Python.
+Look [here](https://www.viur.dev/blog/html5-library) for a short introduction.

 ## About

-This framework is used to implement HTML5 web-apps using the Python programming language.
+This API and framework is used to implement HTML5 web-apps using the Python programming language.
 The framework is an abstraction layer for a DOM running in [Pyodide](https://github.com/iodide-project/pyodide), a Python 3 interpreter compiled to web-assembly.

 It provides